Axou89/TownFarming/game.md

 ## Keyboard shortcuts
 - `ESC` : exit the game
 - `RETURN` : pause the game
+- `ARROW UP` : increase the volume of the music
+- `ARROW DOWN` : decrease the volume of the music

 ## Animation
 The farming zones are animated.